 Subject to the laws of the Russian Federation, a right of authorship and a right of an author to name (i.e., personal non-material rights) may not be alienated or transferred, including by inheritance.
 Nevertheless, an inheritance includes exclusive rights for an artwork and a right for obtaining profit from using the result of intellectual activity (resale right).

-Heirs obtain the right for publication of an author's works, if the latter had not made it himself or herself.
+Heirs obtain the right for publication of an author's artwork, if the latter had not made it himself or herself.
 Exclusions are cases when publication is prohibited by an artist himself or herself through a will or other certain written document.

 Along with rights, heirs who accepted inheritance are also obliged to keep authorship and the name of the author.
-A testator may select a certain person who will bear this obligation, and state him or her in a will.
+A testator may select a certain person who will bear this obligation, and name him or her in a will.

 Trusts, foundations and estates

-There is no notion of trusts in Russian law, although many wealthy Russians still prefer trusts operating in foreign jurisdictions.
+There is no notion of trusts in Russian law, although wealthy citizens still prefer trusts operating in foreign jurisdictions.
 However, before settling a trust outside Russia, the resident should consult the Tax Code provisions in respect of a controlled foreign company (CFC) and 'controlling persons'.
-Such provisions apply to taxation of non-resident organisations or structures without formation of a legal entity under the control of Russian residents recognised as tax residents.
+These provisions apply to taxation of non-resident organisations or structures without formation of a legal entity under the control of Russian residents recognised as tax residents.
 Taxation of CFC profit is made indirectly, through the company's founders and controlling bodies proportionally to their share of participation in the structure.
-Regarding foundations, the Tax Code does not provide peculiarities of taxation.
+The Tax Code does not provide peculiarities of taxation with regard to foundations.
 Calculation and payment of taxes is regulated by general rules defined for non-commercial organisations (NCO).
-One of the main requirements stated for NCOs is to keep separate accounts for commercial and non-commercial activity.
+One of the main requirements stated for NCOs is to keep separate accounts for commercial and non-commercial activities.

-In accordance with Russian civil law, inheritance is carried out by will, by inheritance contract or by law.
-With the help of the inheritance fund set after the death of the testator, it is possible to exclude the negative fragmentation of assets, as well as separating the collection from the business assets and preserving it, setting charitable aims.
-The fund can be established for a specified period or indefinitely in accordance with the terms of fund management.
-To set up an inheritance fund, it is necessary that the will includes the testator's decision on the establishment of the fund and the charter of the fund, as well as the conditions for managing the fund.
+Russian law does not contain special provisions regarding the inheritance of artworks and art collections.
+Nevertheless, for estate planning it is worth considering having a full inventory of inherited property, including artworks and objects classified as cultural property.
+Inheritance can be carried out by will, by inheritance contract or by law.
+With the help of the inheritance fund set up after the death of the testator, it is possible to exclude the negative fragmentation of assets, as well as separating the collection from the business assets and preserving it, setting charitable goals.
+The fund can be established for a specified or indefinite period of time.
+To set up an inheritance fund, it is necessary for the will to include the testator's decision on the establishment of the fund and the charter of the fund, as well as the terms and conditions for the fund management.

 Outlook and conclusions

-4 Article 223 of the Civil Code.
+7 Article 223 of the Civil Code.

-11 Article 431.2 of the Civil Code.
+16 Article 431.2 of the Civil Code.

-14 Article 26.2(3) of Federal Law No. 4804-1, of 15 April 1993, on the import and export of cultural property.
+17 Article 26.2(3) of Federal Law No. 4804-1, of 15 April 1993, on the import and export of cultural property.

-16 Item 3, Article 1293 of the Civil Code.
+19 Item 3, Article 1293 of the Civil Code.

-17 See Decree No. 9 of the Plenum of the Supreme Court on judicial practice regarding cases of inheritance, dated 29 May 2012.
+20 See Decree No. 9 of the Plenum of the Supreme Court on judicial practice regarding cases of inheritance, dated 29 May 2012.